SteveRan/NMEA2TCP/README.md

 ![conectivity](https://github.com/SteveRan/NMEA2TCP/assets/314756/011b94f0-3a4a-47e4-a0e9-a037f5d6d737)

 NMEA2TCP.py :

 Opens a PC serial port on which it expects to find Traquito running API mode software.

 Opens a local TCP socket  - to which its expecting u-center to connect.

 Reads the stream of JSON messages coming from Traquito via the serial port and extracts the GPS NMEA.
 Writes the NMEA to the TCP socket.

-Reads the socket looking for UBX messages from u-center and converts those to
+Reads the socket looking for UBX messages from u-center and converts those to Traquito API messages

 Echoes the string to the command window.

 How to use: